 In some cases, we are not able to provide a result for a particular report.
 If results cannot be provided for a report, you will see “Variant not determined” or “Result not determined”.
 If you are seeing this result, our algorithm may not have been able to confidently determine your genotype.
 All genetic markers used in our reports are evaluated for high data quality and accuracy.
 Occasionally, a person's data may not allow us to determine his or her genotype confidently at a particular marker.
 Some “not determined” variants are expected in the raw data and not a cause for concern.

 It is important to keep in mind that our tests do not diagnose any health conditions.
-Our reports can help you understand your chances of carrying a variant that could be passed down, however 23andMe does not report if someone has two copies of a tested variant.

-Understanding Your Genetic Health Risk Reports
+Understanding Your Health Predisposition Reports

 To understand what your genetic results mean or to better understand the limitations of the report, navigate to the Frequently Asked Questions section of the report.
 This section is located near the top of each report.